oracle-livelabs/database/23cfree/install-swingbench/install-swingbench.md

-# Setup and configure Swingbench
+# Install and configure Swingbench

 ## Introduction